-However, data itself has no value.
+However, the data itself has no value.
 One has to be able to derive insights from the data.
 And there has been a great overselling of the benefits of Big Data.
-This is made even starker in contrast when it is realized that companies have significant challenges in mastering “Small Data” such as being able to forecast from the sales history.
+This is made even starker in contrast when it is realized that companies have significant challenges in mastering “Small Data,” such as forecasting from the sales history.
 Why did these vendors and consulting firms think the following:

 - That all companies would have opportunities to improve predictability from Big Data?

 - That all companies would be able to master the accumulation of large amounts of data?

 - That ML algorithms would be worth the effort and would outperform “Small Data” forecasting?